 Did you know…

-…that we’ve had four horses (BOB, Rocky, Seven, and Tazz) who all spent time during their lives at the same lesson barn nearby in Tennessee?
+we’ve had four horses (BOB, Rocky, Seven, and Tazz) who all spent time during their lives another lesson barn nearby in Tennessee?
 Though they all came to us in their teens or later, they still had many productive years left as lesson horses.
 Many people think that they’ll get a young horse for their young child to ride and that they’ll both teach each other.
 Yet horse people often recite the old adage, “Green on green makes black and blue.”
 In other words, young horse + young rider = recipe for injury to one or both.
 Horses that are old or older with a variety of experiences, with a variety of skills, that have been exposed to and can handle a variety of stimuli, often make the best horses for young or inexperienced riders to learn.
-We’re happy to have some of them in our program!

 you can tell a horse’s age by its teeth?
 So for some of our horses when we say ‘we think’ we know the date of their birthday, that means we don’t know exactly the date but we can get somewhat close based upon the appearance of their teeth and we can make an educated guess.
 A horse’s teeth are always growing in and always grinding down which is unlike our teeth which grow in and then are done growing.
 Proper dental care is very important for horses, and some of our older horses have special dental issues.
 Our veterinarian performs yearly dental exams and uses special dental stocks to help keep the horses calm and safe.
 Here is a picture of a horse getting ready to have his teeth checked.